Chicken Fajitas

 - Sour cream

-- Roasted Tomato Salsa (click here for recipe)
+- Roasted Tomato Salsa click up above for the recipe

-Top the tortillas with chicken, onions, peppers, cilantro & lime cole slaw salad, cheese, salsa, guacamole & sour cream.
+- Finish the fajitas by topping the warmed tortillas with some chicken, onions, peppers, cilantro & lime coleslaw salad, cheese, salsa, guacamole & sour cream.
 Enjoy.

 Those look good, especially with the guacamole on them.